geoserver/geoserver/doc/en/user/source/styling/sld-extensions/rendering-transform.rst

   which is given the value of the standard SLD environment variable ``wms_width``.
 * **Lines 46-52** supply the ``outputHeight`` parameter, which is given the value of the standard SLD environment variable ``wms_height``.
-* **Lines 55-70** specify a ``RasterSymbolizer`` with which to style the computed raster surface.
+* **Lines 55-70** specify a ``RasterSymbolizer`` to style the computed raster surface.
   The symbolizer contains a ramped color map for the data range [0..1].
 * **Line 58** specifies the geometry attribute of the input featuretype, which is necessary to pass SLD validation.

-This transformation styles a layer to produce a heatmap surface for the data in the current view extent, as shown in the map image below.
+This transformation styles a layer to produce a heatmap surface for the data in the requested map extent, as shown in the image below.
-(The map image also shows the original input data points styled by another SLD operating on the original vector data, as well as a base map layer.)
+(The map image also shows the original input data points styled by another SLD, as well as a base map layer.)

 .. figure:: images/heatmap_urban_us_east.png